muddylotus/featurette/README.md

   }
 }

-Featurette.register("exclamation", Exclamation);
+Featurette.register(Exclamation);
 ```

 We define a class called `Exclamation` with a constructor that takes one
 argument, the element that we're attaching the feature to.
 Once that
 class is defined we call `Featurette.register` to register the feature
 that we defined.
-The first argument of `Featurette.register` is the
-name we'll use to apply that feature, and the second argument is the
-class that we'll instantiate to attach the feature.

-Now, let's imagine we want to add the `exclamation` feature to an `h1`
+Now, let's imagine we want to add the `Exclamation` feature to an `h1`
 tag in our page.
 First, we'll ensure that we've called `Featurette.load` once
 the DOM loads.
 Featurette doesn't handle this automatically since there are
 quite a few different libraries that handle DOM loaded events, and Featurette